 Production Prep.
 With both concepts going into production, there were some design decisions that needed to be made.

-For the GXO First model, the only thing that needed to be determined, within the scope of the project, was the final flow and what the sign in banner would look like on the checkout page.
+For the GXO First model, I needed to be determined the what the sign in banner would look like on the checkout page.

-For the Directional page, I needed to do a bit more work to determine what the page experience would be.
+For the Directional page, I needed to determine what the page experience would be.

 If you just want to take a look at the different pieces of research completed throughout this project, you can find them below.